Monash Doctoral Day in Makassar

 The Monash Doctoral Information Day (MDD) in Makassar

-The event involves seven faculties: Arts (Humanities and Social Sciences) Monash Business School, Education, Engineering, IT, Science, and Medicine, Nursing and Health Sciences; along with representatives from Monash University Malaysia and Monash alumni.
+The event involved seven faculties: Arts (Humanities and Social Sciences) Monash Business School, Education, Engineering, IT, Science, and Medicine, Nursing and Health Sciences; along with representatives from Monash University Malaysia and Monash alumni.

-The event will feature an Expo with one-on-one consultations with Monash staff offering tips on:
+The event featured an Expo with one-on-one consultations with Monash staff offering tips on:

 - How to approach potential supervisors and the qualities supervisors look for in students

 - Pitching a thesis proposal

 The Monash Graduate Research Office also hosted an information session on What is the Monash Doctoral Program?

 Hear from an PhD Alumna

 Dr Misita Anwar

 Senior Lecturer Universitas Negeri Makassar, Indonesia